-The representation in person or by proxy of holders of at least a majority of the issued and outstanding shares of our common stock entitled to vote at the Annual Meeting is necessary to constitute a quorum for the transaction of business at the Annual Meeting.
+The representation online or by proxy of holders of at least a majority of the issued and outstanding shares of our common stock entitled to vote at the Annual Meeting is necessary to constitute a quorum for the transaction of business at the Annual Meeting.
 For purposes of determining the presence of a quorum, abstentions and broker non-votes will be counted as present at the Annual Meeting.
+Shares present virtually during the annual meeting will be considered shares of common stock represented online at the meeting.